14 Jaw-Dropping UNESCO World Heritage Sites You Must Visit in France

 Why You Should Visit: Saint-Émilion is as charming as it is historic.
 The cobblestone streets wind past landmarks, wine stores, and cute corners.
 Surrounding it all are rolling vineyards that produce some of the finest wines in the Bordeaux region.

-If you’re a wine lovers, the village is full of wine shops, and the countryside is literally non-stop vineyards.
-Dozens of vineyards offer tours and wine-tastings – perfect for the wine conneisseur.
+If you’re a wine lover, the village is full of wine shops, and the countryside is literally non-stop vineyards.
+Dozens of vineyards offer tours and wine tastings— perfect for the wine connoisseur.

 Pro Tip: If you want to do a bit of wine tasting at the many gorgeous vineyards and estates, consider booking a small-group guided tour so you can visit the best locations and don’t need to worry about drinking and driving.